kenherbert/is-abn/README.md

 # is-abn

-Client-side validation for Australian Business Numbers.
+Validation for Australian Business Numbers.

 ## Installation

-Just download and include via script.
+is-abn supports use from both the browser and as a node module.
+In either case just import /src/is-abn.js however you normally would.

 ## Browser Compatibility
 - Chrome 5+